mm-zzg/vchub-en-v50/docs/2d-visualization/controls/display/value-display.md

 **Animation**

 Allow you to execute specific animations based on certain conditions.
-Please refer to the complete description of various animations on the **2D Visualization-> Animation** page.
+Please refer to the complete description of various animations on the [Animation](../../animation.md) page.

 **Event**

 Allow you to perform specific event based on certain conditions.
-Please refer to the complete description of various events on the **2D Visualization-> Event** page.
+Please refer to the complete description of various events on the [Event](../../event/index.md) page.

 **Example 1**